Pennant's colobus: Biology

 Like other red colobus monkeys, Pennant's red colobus lives in troops which may consist of twelve to eighty individuals occupying a territory of 25 to 150 hectares.
 The troops have several males and a rather larger number of females and juveniles.
 They move through the canopy with agility, leaping from tree to tree and making use of the elasticity of the branches.
 The gestation period is probably about five months before a single infant is born.

-Pennant's red colobus monkeys have been little studied but their diet is likely to be similar to that of other red colobus monkeys and consist mainly of fresh leaves supplemented by flowers, fruit and seeds.
+Pennant's red colobus monkeys have been little studied, but their diet is likely to be similar to that of other red colobus monkeys.
+They mainly consist of fresh leaves supplemented by flowers, fruit, and seeds.
 They have specialist teeth that can macerate leaves and break up tough but pliant unripe fruit and the seeds embedded in the flesh.
 Their multi-chambered stomach permits fermentation to occur and they can alternate between a leaf-based and a seed-based diet.
 They tend to select foliage with a high protein to fibre ratio and a low tannin content.
 One of their favourite food trees is Fleroya ledermannii.

 Status

 The nominate subspecies P. p. pennantii is listed as "Endangered" by the IUCN in its Red List of Threatened Species because its range on the island of Bioko is less than 500 km2 and its population size is decreasing due to it being hunted for bushmeat.
 In 2006, the population on Bioko Island was estimated to be smaller than 5000 individuals.
 The Niger Delta red colobus is listed as "Critically Endangered" due to the fact that its habitat in the Niger Delta is being degraded by logging and the monkeys are hunted for food.
 Its population has declined by 80% during a period of thirty years.
 The Bouvier's red colobus has declined dramatically in numbers and is also listed as "Critically Endangered", although its status was elevated to "Endangered" in 2019.
-After not having been seen since the 1970s, it was considered possibly extinct until spotted and photographed in 2015 in Ntokou-Pikounda National Park in the Republic of the Congo (the first photograph of P. bouvieri).
+After not having been seen since the 1970s, it was considered possibly extinct until it was spotted and photographed in 2015 in Ntokou-Pikounda National Park in the Republic of the Congo (the first photograph of P. bouvieri).
 The subspecies is likely on the brink of extinction.